socotecio/django-socio-grpc/docs/settings.rst

 With this configuration, every gRPC method invocation will first pass through the LoggingInterceptor and then the AuthenticationInterceptor before the actual gRPC method is executed.

-See the ServerInterceptor documentation for Python : `sync <https://grpc.github.io/grpc/python/grpc.html#grpc.ServerInterceptor>_` and `async <https://grpc.github.io/grpc/python/grpc_asyncio.html#grpc.aio.ServerInterceptor>_`.
+See the ServerInterceptor documentation for Python : `sync <https://grpc.github.io/grpc/python/grpc.html#grpc.ServerInterceptor>`_ and `async <https://grpc.github.io/grpc/python/grpc_asyncio.html#grpc.aio.ServerInterceptor>`_.

 SERVER_OPTIONS
 ^^^^^^^^^^^^^^

 This setting defines a list of key-value pairs specifying options for the gRPC server.
 These options help configure server behavior, such as setting limits on the size of incoming or outgoing messages.

-Example:

-If you want to set the maximum size for sending and receiving messages to 100MB, you can configure the SERVER_OPTIONS as:
+Example if you want to set the maximum size for sending and receiving messages to 100MB, you can configure the SERVER_OPTIONS as:

 .. code-block:: python